andregregory45/active-directory/README.md

 </p>

 <h1>Active Directory Deployment and Administration in Azure</h1>
-This project outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This project outlines the implementation and administration of on-premises Active Directory within Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>